jamesmcm/fireiceRL/PLAN.md

 *   **Memory Monitoring:** Continuously read the crucial RAM addresses you've identified to track game state.
 *   **VRAM Extraction:** Capture the raw pixel data from the VRAM.
-*   **Controller Input:** Receive commands from the Python agent and translate them into controller inputs (left, right, A, B, start).
+*   **Controller Input:** Receive commands from the Python agent and translate them into on-level controller inputs (left, right, A); menu buttons are no longer required because resets skip straight into gameplay.
+*   **Level Injection:** Handle `reset`/`restart_level` commands from Python by restoring a clean savestate and force-writing the requested world/level so the agent spawns directly in the stage.
 *   **Communication:** Send the collected game state information (VRAM and RAM values) to the Python script and receive actions in return, likely using ZeroMQ sockets.

 ### Step 2: Crafting the Brain - The PPO Agent